dvsa/dvsa-laminas-config-cloud-parameters/README.md

-# Laminas config aggregator cloud parameters
+# Laminas config cloud parameters

+This Composer library facilitates the use of Laminas config placeholders, enabling the substitution of values with those supplied by cloud services dedicated to variable storage using Symfony ParameterBag.

 ## How to use

 ### In a Laminas MVC application
-1. Configure the Cloud providers in your configuration For example, to use AWS Secrets Manager and AWS Parameter Store, configuration would look like this:
+1. Configure the Cloud providers in your configuration:

     ```php
     <?php
         'config' => [
             'providers' => [
                 FQCN::class => [
-                    // Ids to retreive from the parameter provider.
+                    // Ids to retreive from the cloud variable storage service.
                 ],

                 // ...
             ],
         ],
     ```
-1. Add this library to your Laminas module list:
+1. Register the module with the Laminas ModuleManager:

     ```php
     <?php